 Administer an Epsom salt treatment, (seen here on your left), available at most drug stores.
 Create a liquid solution and Gradually add the Epsom salts solution over 3 to 4 hours until you reach 2 level tablespoons per 15 gallons.
 Low indirect light to reduce stress.
 After 24 hours if it hasn't worked then it probably won't.

-It can be a bacterial infection; Bloat, which is usually caused by water quality caused by uneaten food trapped in the ground cover or behind aquarium furniture.
+It can be a bacterial infection; Bloat is usually caused by poor water quality or the consumption of food that has been left over from a previous feeding.
 In some cases it can be a heavy infestation of worms blocking the intestine.
 Isolate the fish and monitor the feces to help identify the cause.
 Usually there are other signs like "pop eye" and the swelling can be throughout the fish instead of just the abdominal cavity.

 Treatment add a strong internal anti biotic like Kanamycin.